jamielsharief/file-sync/README.md

 `FileSync` uses the [jamielsharief/encryption](https://github.com/jamielsharief/encryption) library for encryption and decryption.

-> You can also use AsymmetricEncryption::generateKeyPair for key generation.
+> You can also use AsymmetricEncryption::generateKeyPair to generate both the private key and public key at the same time, and this will return a KeyPair object.

 To generate a `private` key